University of Newcastle (Australia): Student union

-Sporting facilities
+Sports and athletics

 The university offers access to a number of sporting facilities across its campuses.
 The Callaghan campus has the majority of these facilities; this includes six sporting ovals, squash & tennis courts, and a sports and aquatic centre.
 NUsport manages these facilities through an organisation known as "The Forum".
 "The Forum Sports & Aquatic Centre, University" boasts an olympic-sized swimming pool, the second highest climbing wall in the southern hemisphere and various other sporting facilities.
 It is also the site of training for sport teams including the Newcastle Knights from National Rugby League (NRL), the Newcastle Jets from the A-League and the Hunter Hurricanes National League Water Polo team.
 The Forum also has a centre near the Newcastle CBD known as "The Forum, Health and Wellness centre, Harbourside".

 Internship services

 The university works with partners including CRCC Asia and The Intern Group to arrange internship placements outside of Australia for its students.